Lung Cancer Healthcare Team

 Every oncologist has a specially trained nurse who works with the person with cancer to provide practical coping skills for dealing with the effects of cancer and the treatments.
 The oncology nurse can be a valuable partner for caregivers.

-A social worker has training to help patients deal with mental, emotional, and daily living issues.
+A social worker has the training to help patients deal with mental, emotional, and daily living issues.
 Social workers take care of the connections with other agencies, including home health providers, infusion companies, oxygen and medical equipment agencies, and hospice providers.
 Social workers can also help the person with cancer determine whether he or she is eligible for government programs or other aid.
-In addition, social workers are trained to counsel patients about grief and coping issues.
-Finally, a social worker can assist you and the person with cancer manage important legal issues, such as developing Durable Power of Attorney and Living Will documents.
+Social workers are trained to counsel patients about grief and coping issues.
+A social worker can also assist you and the person with cancer, manage important legal matters, such as developing Durable Power of Attorney and Living Will documents.

 Should we go to a university oncologist or an oncologist in our community?

 At their heart, clinical trials are research to benefit future lung cancer patients.
 The person with cancer may choose to explore clinical trial options as a generous gesture, hoping that he or she can contribute to advancing the science of lung cancer care.
-Sometimes it is possible that a clinical trial can offer immediate help to patients participating in the trial by offering access to possible new treatments.
+Sometimes it is possible that a clinical trial can offer immediate help to patients participating in the trial by providing access to potential new treatments.
 Clinical trials are usually offered when current therapies are sub-optimal or when no proven therapies are available.
-If the person with cancer decides to participate in a clinical trial, he or she will, at the very least, be watched closely and receive treatment from clinicians who are dedicated to advancing lung cancer treatments.
+If the person with cancer decides to participate in a clinical trial, he or she will, at the very least, be watched closely and receive treatment from clinicians dedicated to advancing lung cancer treatments.
 Even if the health of the person with cancer does not directly improve being in the clinical trial, he or she may find peace of mind and pride knowing that the trial will help develop treatments for future patients.
 See Lung Cancer Choices, Chapter 9: Clinical Trials and Emerging Therapies for Lung Cancer

-Clinical trials, including those used to develop cancer treatments, are the final step in a long process to test new drugs or other treatments.
-Testing of a new cancer drug or treatment is completed in an orderly series of steps called phases.
-This process allows researchers to obtain reliable information about the drug or treatment in order to protect patients in each part of the study.
+Clinical trials, including those used to develop cancer treatments, are the final step in a long process to test new drugs or other therapies.
+Testing of a new cancer drug or treatment is an orderly series of steps called phases.
+This process allows researchers to obtain reliable information about the drug or treatment to protect patients in each part of the study.
 Understanding the different phases of clinical trials can help you provide sound advice to the person with cancer if he or she is considering joining a study.

 - Phase 3 trials: In a phase 3 clinical trial, the drug or treatment is administered to a large group of people to confirm effectiveness, monitor side effects, compare to commonly used drugs or treatments, and collect information that will allow the drug or treatment to be utilized safely.